bwkam/rwm/README.md

 # rwm
-a simple and fast xcb floating window manager
+a simple and fast xcb floating window manager with well documented code